-Table 3-11: Requester Completion Descript or Fields Requester completion Descript or ricius
+Table 3-12: Requester Completion Descriptor Fields

 Bit Index Field Name Description 11:0 Lower Address This field provides the 12 least significant bits of the first byte referenced by the request.
 The integrated block returns this address from its Split Completion Table, where it stores the address and other parameters of all pending Non-Posted requests on the requester side.
 When the Completion delivered has an error, only bits [6:0] of the address should be considered valid.
 This is a byte-level address.